Tuesday, 26 August 2014

 Stories From The Gladstone Gaol: Part IV

-Gladstone Gaol was built at massive expense to the colony in 1879, and many questioned why such a building was erected in such a remote location.
-In its many years of operation it never really saw any hardened criminals, other than those waiting to be transferred to Adelaide Gaol.
-There was no long term serious offenders within its walls.
-They would all be transported to Adelaide Gaol to see out their long prison terms, instead, Gladstone Gaol was used to house mainly drunks and people who couldn't pay their debts.
+Gladstone Gaol was built in 1879 at great expense to the colony, and many questioned why such an imposing building was erected in such a remote location.
+During its many years of operation, it rarely housed hardened criminals, other than those awaiting transfer to Adelaide Gaol.
+There were no long-term serious offenders kept within its walls.
+Those serving lengthy sentences were transported to Adelaide Gaol, while Gladstone was used primarily to house drunks, debtors, and other low-level offenders.

 Looking down on the inside of the tower